trsh/MMBVE-API-design-documentation/README.md

 `selectPartition(int3 coords)`

 We select a one of the Streamed in paritions, to work with.
 All the things below will take place in this selected partition and its local coordinates.
+It should throw error, if parition is not active streamed in.

 - `coords` partition global 3d coordinates

-`VoxelAccessor[] voxels = setVoxels(int3[] gridCellCoords, Voxel voxel)`
+`VoxelsSelector voxelsSel = setVoxels(int3[] gridCellCoords, Voxel voxel)`

 Spawns block voxel with all its properties in selected area, all of it.
 Returns those new voxels.

 - `gridCellCoords` grid cell coordinates where to spawn voxel
 - `voxel` description in defintions

-`VoxelAccessor[] voxels = selectVoxelInRectArea(int3 start, int3 end)`
+`VoxelsSelector voxelsSel = selectVoxelInRectArea(int3 start, int3 end)`

 Get all voxels in rectangular area.